South Africa's rand firms after CPI data, stocks down

 JOHANNESBURG: South Africa's rand firmed on Wednesday as data showing consumer price inflation slowed in February did little to change market expectations that the central bank will not cut interest rates any further.

-The currency rallied to a session best of 14.7550 earlier after Statistics South Africa said consumer inflation slowed to 2.9% in February, its lowest in eight months, dipping below the central bank's target range just a day before the regulator decides on lending rates.
+The currency rallied to a session best of 14.7550 earlier after Statistics South Africa said consumer inflation slowed to 2.9pc in February, it’s lowest in eight months, dipping below the central bank's target range just a day before the regulator decides on lending rates.

 But the lower CPI print didn't dampen market expectations that the central bank will keep rates on hold on Thursday - a decision that would help maintain South African assets carry-trade appeal.

-"We think that the repo rate will remain unchanged at 3.50% for longer than most currently anticipate," said Virág Fórizs, Africa economist at Capital Economics.
+"We think that the repo rate will remain unchanged at 3.50pc for longer than most currently anticipate," said Virág Fórizs, Africa economist at Capital Economics.

 "Underlying price pressures will probably remain subdued as South Africa's economic recovery struggles to gain momentum."